payable/payable-sdk-dev/README.md

 ### Advanced Usage

+##### Background Progress Listener

-* If you want to receive the progress updates of the ongoing payment in background, you need to register a progress listener and make sure you unregister the listener using `unregisterProgressListener()` method on activity `onDestroy()` method
+* If you want to receive the progress updates of the ongoing payment in background, you need to register progress listener using `registerProgressListener(listener)` and make sure you unregister the listener using `unregisterProgressListener()` method on activity `onDestroy()` method.

 ```java
 payableClient.registerProgressListener(new PayableProgressListener() {